-You’re invited to join the 8th Annual “Rwanda Ride”
+You’re invited to join our Annual “Rwanda Ride”

 What began as a 50th birthday ride in 2006, has evolved into one of the largest mountain bike events in Southern California.